-The best place for you to start is to consider the software that’s designed to help your business, depending on the niche it belongs to.
+The best place to start is to consider the software designed to help your business, depending on the niche it belongs to.
 For example, some applications do well for certain sectors, like manufacturing, retailers, and restaurants.

 Remember that this is very important, given that the accounting software you choose impacts directly how your operations proceed.
 The software, per see, is only a tool.
-The most important factor will still be the brains who will use the software—your accountant.
+The most important factor will still be your accountant’s brains who will use the software.

 Note that even if you have accounting software in place, this doesn’t take the need for you to employ an accountant.
 This is still very much necessary.
-So, on top of the wages and the benefits of your accountant, you must be able to afford to pay for the accounting software.
+So, on top of your accountant’s wages and benefits, you must be able to afford to pay for the accounting software.